madwings/instalike/DESIGN.md

 ### Search Engines

 Most likely a search engine will be needed.
 For such a service we should use some dedicated system.
-One option is in house search engine written around the Elastic Stack.
+One option is in house search engine written around the `Elastic Stack`.
 This of course won't be a simple task.
 Another option is to use external service like `Algolia`.
 The benefits are that we won't need to write that in house system.
 But in the long run the first solution may be the better option.